Physicist91/oopfsc/README.md

-# oopfsc
+# Object Oriented Programming for Scientific Computing

-Object Oriented Programming for Scientific Computing.
+Glossary:
 - A *class* consists of methods and attributes
 - An *object* is an instance of a class
 - *Attributes* describe or characterise an object/class